-We expect to also offer a few other options.
+We expect to also offer other options as well, but

 Time and Space Planning

-Teachers will get detailed instructions and maps ahead of the field trip.
+Teachers, homeschool parents and group leaders will get detailed instructions and maps by email ahead of the field trip.

 All stations with animals that can be picked up will be staffed to help children succeed.

 A few stations will be on a rotational schedule, so details to help plan your visit will be provided ahead of your booked date.